jbagatta/johnny-throttle/README.md

 # Johnny Throttle

-A lightweight TypeScript utility library for throttling function calls across a distributed system.
-Built on top of `johnny-locke` [distributed locking](https://github.com/jbagatta/johnny-locke).
+A lightweight TypeScript utility library for throttling or debouncing function calls across a distributed system.

+Built on top of [JohnnyLocke](https://github.com/jbagatta/johnny-locke) distributed locking, the `IDistributedLock` interface is augmented with `createThrottle` and `createDebounce` functions.

 ## Implementation

+### Throttle

 JohnnyThrottle makes use of a basic ring buffer store inside a distributed lock.
 The ring buffer is sized to the number of requested executions, and the value in each buffer position is an execution time of the function, in incrementing order of execution (with respect to the sliding buffer window).
 Simply put, if the current time is greater than the throttle window plus the timestamp of the earliest known execution, the function will execute.